frec-3044/tidyvere-intro-template/README.md

 ## assignment

 All work for this assignment is in the `assignment` directory.
-Code is contained in the `tidyverse-intro.Rmd` notebook, and final rendered output files (`tidyverse-intro.md` and associated files) are in the `assignment` directory as well.
+Code is contained in the `tidyverse-intro.qmd` notebook, and final rendered output files (`tidyverse-intro.html`) are in the `assignment` directory as well.
 The general rubric you will be graded on is found in the `rubric.md` file.

 ## Special files